module Interp_types:sig..end

 It is polymorphic and quite parametric, to allow for different kind of interpreters.

-is the global context, something that lasts during all the game.
+'g is the global context, something that lasts during all the game.
 For

-is the local context, something created at each frame.'r
+example, a window object.'l is the local context, something created at each frame.'r is the return type.
+Typically unit, but who knows, you might be

 writing a monadic interpreter.